THE ARTIST WHO PAINTS STRIPES

 Landscapes of Provence No1.
 Oil and pigment on canvas, 39 inches x 39 inches.

-When in Provence Harry was delighted to accept a special invitation to visit CHÂTEAU LA COSTE and take a tour of the vineyard and view it's many monumental sculptures, including this work by Sean Scully from 2007 - Wall of Light Cubed.
+When in Provence recently Harry was delighted to accept a special invitation to visit CHÂTEAU LA COSTE and take a tour of the vineyard and view it's many monumental sculptures, including this work by Sean Scully from 2007 - Wall of Light Cubed.
+Among the vines Scully’s stone sculpture turns his painted stripes into architecture and shadow.
+Its rhythm of light and mass echoes the balance of colour and geometry that continues to inspire Harry MC’s own striped paintings.

 The latest exhibition of Harry MC’s large-scale, multi-coloured striped paintings marks a profound exploration of abstraction, space, and time.
 A testament to the artist’s vision honed over nearly five decades.
 These pieces expand on his foundational exploration of the stripe as both a formal element and a narrative device.
 With the invigorated sense of urgency and lyricism in these new works, the stripe becomes more than a visual motif, it’s a metaphor for the complexities of modern existence.
 At first glance, the canvases are undeniably fields of vibrant stripes, arranged with the precision of a scientific diagram yet pulsing with the dynamism of a street artist's spray can.
 The paintings hold the viewer’s gaze with an almost magnetic force.